katarzyna-kw/rainy-day/README.md

 ## Overview

-Store your styling ideas for upcoming projects (or a "rainy day" when you're out of ideas) by creating and saving complementary, contrasting, or analogic color palettes and creating, saving, and updating Google Font pairings all in one site.
+Store your styling ideas for upcoming projects (or a "rainy day" when you're short on styling inspiration) by creating, saving, and updating color palettes Google Font pairings all in one convenient site!
+Complementary, contrasting, and analogic color palette options from The Color API provide a starting point for your ideas while view/edit mode allows you to customize and update specific shades and hues within your palette to fit your needs.
+Choose and update Google font pairings using the most popular Google fonts pulled from the Google Fonts Developer API to ensure your projects align with the latest trends.

 ## Tech Stack

-* React frontend
+* React frontend styled with CSS
-* Django backend
+* Django backend using Django Rest Framework
 * PostgreSQL database

 ## Tools used